Armin-Ebrahimi-Saba/LIDAR-Odometry/README.md

 ### `px4_msgs`

 Official PX4 message definitions (release/1.17), required to read the `/fmu/out/*` topics in the course rosbags.
-Not vendored in this repo — clone
+Not vendored in this repo.
+This should be cloned
 directly:

 ```bash